ist356/assignment-01-jcole9200/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+With this assignment I was able to further familarize myself with the features of VS Code.
+Prior to this class I had not used VS Code so it has been an ongoing learning process.
+With this assignment in particular, the code testing, debugging, code running capabilities.
+I believe these features optimize the programming process, allowing me quickly identify errors and speed up my work flow.
+After this assignment, I find myself still unsure of all aspects of teh testing features, as code would still 'fail' even though i believed it to be fully debugged.